damiandomzalski/filmweb_api_rails/README.md

 `bundle install`

-and add this line to file in which you want to use FilmwebApi `require 'filmweb_api'`
+and add this line to file in which you want to use FilmwebApi

+`require 'filmweb_api'`

 ## Usage
 Once you've installed gem, you are able to use FilmwebApi class.
-To send a request to Filmweb.pl create an instance of FilmwebApi with `method:` and `movie_id:` params
+To send a request to Filmweb.pl create an instance of FilmwebApi with `method:` and `movie_id:` params and call `get` method
 ```
 FilmwebApi.new(method: <filmweb_api_method>, movie_id: <movie_id>).get
 ```